AliHadiOzturk/student-information-react/README.md

-# Getting Started with Create React App
+# Getting Started with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project purpose to learn react.
+Used TypeScript instead of JavaScript

 ## Available Scripts